 Microsoft Excel has a lot of features one of it is excel formula auditing.
-It has a variety of powerful tools that allows checking what is happening in your spreadsheet.
-Today we will discuss on formula auditing in Excel.
+It has a variety of powerful tools that allow checking what is happening in your spreadsheet.
+Today we will discuss on Advanced Excel formula.
 It helps you to get the relations between formula and your cells.
 Which cells are using the information in the cell and from which cell the information comes from in the cell?
 Even this will help you to trace error if there are Errors in your Formula.

 Assume you have a sheet containing lots of formula and you are not sure how the formula is linked up.
 In my case, I have the financial projection table for ABC Pvt Ltd Company.
 Now I have created a formula to get the Sales growth of 31-Mar-11 which I got 7.1% and it is coming from Current Year Sales (which is 1,050) minus previous Year Sales (which is 980) and the result is divided by previous year sales (which is 980).
 And I am getting the result as 7.1%.
 So my sales growth in 2011 is 7.1%.